Mimicry-Protocol/kaleidoscope/README.md

     chain: chains.ETHEREUM,                     // optional, ETHEREUM is the default
     metric: metrics.FLOOR_PRICE,                // optional, FLOOR_PRICE is the default
     consensusMethod: consensusMethods.MEDIAN,   // optional, MEDIAN is the default
-    currenecy: currencies.NATIVE,               // optional, NATIVE is the default
+    currency: currencies.NATIVE,                // optional, NATIVE is the default
     providers: [providers.ALL]                  // optional, ALL is the default });